Stamp duty for first time buyers has been abolished for most purchasers.

 |* An additional property purchased for less than £40k will attract 0% tax.
 For purchases from £40k to £500k the SDLT rate will be 3% on full purchase price.|

-The stamp duty calculators below show SDLT calculations before and after 31st March 2021.
-Separate calculations are available for first time buyers, previous homeowners (home movers) and additional property transactions including buy to let and second home purchases.
+The stamp duty calculators below show SDLT calculations before and after the stamp duty holiday, and during the transition period from July to October.
+Separate calculations are available for first time buyers, previous homeowners (home movers) and for additional property transactions including buy to let and second home purchases.

 From April 2021 anyone living overseas will pay an additional 2 percent in stamp duty if they purchase a property in England or Northern Ireland.